Angels We Have Heard

 Join us at 5 pm in our Great Hall for a family-friendly service that includes a special Trinity tradition: a Living Christmas Story.
 Children from age 3 – fifth grade are invited to play the parts of either angels, shepherds, sheep, wise men, or stars.
 There is no advance preparation necessary in order to participate, just plan to arrive by 4:45 pm in Room 303.
 Costumes are provided.
 There will also be childcare for infants (aged six weeks) through preschool.
 The Living Christmas Story takes place only at the 5 pm service.

-This service also includes Communion, candlelight, singing of traditional Christmas carols.
-It is held at the Great Hall, a beautifully designed worship space with easy handicapped access, acoustic design features, and rocking chairs for parents with infants.
+All of our services include lighting the Advent wreath, singing of traditional Christmas carols, and closing with candlelight singing of Silent Night.
+The 5 pm service is held in the Great Hall, a beautifully-designed accessible worship space with acoustic design features and rocking chairs for parents with infants.

-The 7 pm service includes traditional carols, candlelight, and Communion, with a brief sermon.
-There will be childcare for infants (aged six weeks) through preschool, and Children’s Chapel for children in Kindergarten through second grade.
+The 7 pm service includes a traditional service of Lessons and Carols, and closes with candlight.
+There will be childcare for infants (aged six weeks) through preschool.
 This service is held in the Great Hall.

 Brunch with Mrs. Claus